30.10.24

 Pros and cons of pet insurance

-As you can see from the veterinary costs for the top 5 conditions affecting dogs and cats provided in the tables above, pet insurance claims can vary quite substantially depending on the type of accident or illness and its severity.
+As you can see from the veterinary costs for the top 3 health conditions affecting dogs and cats shown in the tables above, pet insurance claims can vary quite substantially depending on the type of accident or illness and its severity.

-Pet insurance provides a mechanism to level out your vet expenditure over your pet’s lifetime and reduce the risk of having to pay a huge vet bill in one lump sum.
+Pet insurance can help reduce the risk of having to pay a huge vet bill in one lump sum.

 Pros of pet insurance

-• Save money: A serious injury or illness can leave you many thousands of dollars out of pocket, but having pet insurance could save you from having to fund this.
-With pet insurance, large vet bills that ordinarily wouldn’t be in your budget can now be managed.
-And with GapOnly® claiming, you only have to pay the gap between your vet bill and your pet insurance benefit for eligible claims, so you don’t have to fork out as much up front.
+• Less out of pocket up-front: A serious injury or illness can leave you many thousands of dollars out of pocket, but having pet insurance can help you with this.
+With pet insurance, you can better prepare for the cost of eligible vet bills.
+And with GapOnly® claiming, you only have to pay the gap between your vet bill and your pet insurance benefit for eligible claims, so you won’t have to fork out as much up front.

 • It is a form of budgeting: It is often difficult to discipline yourself to put aside money for pet emergencies.
-Pet insurance premiums are a way to force yourself to do this so that most of the risk is transferred to the insurer.
+Pet insurance can help with the cost of eligible vet bills for unexpected accidents and illnesses.

-• Give them the treatment they need and deserve: When your pet is insured, you no longer need to choose the least expensive treatment option instead of the treatment they really need.
-Rather, you can have the comfort knowing you will be covered for the eligible vet treatment which best addresses their needs.
+• Give them the treatment they need and deserve: When your pet is insured, you will be covered for eligible vet treatments to help address their needs.

-• Peace of mind: It is highly stressful when something happens to your beloved pet.
-Wondering how much the vet bill will be or how you are going to afford it does not help, but with pet insurance, you can rest easy knowing that your large eligible vet bills will be taken care of.
-Pet insurance alleviates that stress so you can focus on what matters and how to help your sick or injured pet get through it.
+• Less to worry about: It is highly stressful when something happens to your beloved pet.
+Wondering how much the vet bill will be or how you are going to afford it does not help.
+Pet insurance can help alleviate these concerns by covering eligible vet bills so you can focus on what matters and how to help your sick or injured pet get through it.

 Simply put, having pet insurance helps you to be the best pet parent you can be.
 Why?
-Because it allows you to get them the treatment they need so you can focus on looking after them when they aren’t well, rather than the cost of the their treatment.
+Because it helps you give them the care they deserve, so you can focus more on looking after them when they aren’t well, and less on the cost of their treatment.

 Cons of pet insurance